craigers521/blog/_posts/2025-07-24-mcp-ollama.md

 ```

 - run mcpo: `mcpo --port 8000 -- python my_mycp_server.py`
-	- test mcpo is successfully translating your mcp server tools to openapi: http://localhost:8000/docs#/
+	- test mcpo is successfully translating your mcp server tools to openapi: [http://localhost:8000/docs#/](http://localhost:8000/docs#/)
+**Note:** you do need to run fastMCP server also, mcpo will start it for you. {: .notice--warning}
 - add mcpo api server to open-webui:
 	- user -> settings -> tools -> +